Myddleware/myddleware/docker/README.md

 > This is work in progress documentation.
 Ignore this Pull-request at this moment, it is just to test branch synchronization.

+## Requirements

+To work with Docker on this project you need to have the following:

+- GNU Make (to process Makefile)
+- Docker (at least version 20)
+- Docker Compose (at least version 1.27)

-## Use Docker a stand-alone production environment
+## Use Docker as stand-alone production environment

 Run the following commands